harleydutton/tabula-rasa/sections/conflict/Vulnerable.md

 ---

-with how I have changed damage, wounds, health, and death this no longer holds any relevance. rejected.
+with how I have changed damage, wounds, health, and death this no longer seems necessary but it should be evaluated further